HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 	fi

 The above code will detect the extension of the file being merged.
 For .item files it will run a mergetool entry called 'TDSMerge' from the .gitconfig file.

 For all other files, it will run a mergetool entry called 'kdiff3' from the .gitconfig file.
 You can change 'kdiff3' to any other mergetool entry of your choice that you have installed, for example 'winmerge' or 'TortoiseMerge'.

 **Note:** .gitconfig files may exist in different locations for a developer's machine.
 Typically, a global .gitconfig file (used for all of your git repositories) can be found at `$HOME\.gitconfig` (i.e `C:\Users\myUserName\.gitconfig`).

-Now the .gitconfig file needs some updates for the script to work.
+Now three modifications will be needed for the .gitconfig file:

 First, change which mergetool entry Git will use for merges to 'merge_wrapper'.